-What is DApp and Why is It Important in Blockchain?
+What is Dapp Development and why is it Important in Blockchain

 What is DApp most asking question?
 So DApp is Decentralized Applications that operate on a blockchain or peer-to-peer network of computers.